wea-f/ByePassHub/Other Ways to get Proxies .md

-# ByePassHub > Other ways to get Proxies | updated Sep 12
+# ByePassHub > Other ways to get Proxies | updated Jan 26
 On this page, I'm going to give you **THE BEST** resources to find proxies, exploits, bypasses, etc. that are *hidden* to the public eye, so <br>
 1. You can get the freshest links and exploits 😎
 2. Those links and bypasses are more likely to **stay** being unblocked